Resource Allocation for Positive-Rate Covert Communications Using Optimization and Deep Reinforcement Learning: Power and Rate Allocations with Non-causal CSI

 Upon convergence, if $\Delta(\bm{R}^{(n)}) \geq 0$, then $\bm{R}^{(n)}$ is feasible and output as the solution to \eqref{formu_nonconvex_bit_allo}.
 Otherwise we consider the power allocation in \eqref{suffi_p_allo_def} and denote it as $\bm{P}(\alpha)$.
 Denote $R_\ell(\alpha)=\log\left( 1+P_\ell(\alpha) h_\ell \right)$ and $R_{\text{sum}}(\alpha) = \sum_{\ell=1}^L R_\ell(\alpha)$.
 If $R_{\text{sum}}(1) \geq R_0$, then $\bm{R}(1) = \left[R_1(1),\dots,R_L(1)\right]$ is a feasible solution to the original problem in \eqref{formu_nonconvex_bit_allo}.
 Since $R_{\text{sum}}(\alpha)$ monotonically increases with $\alpha$, and $R_{\text{sum}}(0)=0$, using bisection search we can find a unique $\alpha_0 \in [0,1]$, such that,

-On the other hand, if $R_{\text{sum}}(1) < R_0$, we declare that \eqref{formu_nonconvex_bit_allo} is infeasible.
+Otherwise, if $R_{\text{sum}}(1) < R_0$, we declare that \eqref{formu_nonconvex_bit_allo} is infeasible.
 Note that for the last case of infeasibility declaration, the original non-convex problem in \eqref{formu_nonconvex_bit_allo} may still be feasible, but the suboptimal \ac{PGD} method cannot find a feasible solution.

-Complexity Analysis: The complexity of the non-causal rate allocation scheme is the same as that of the non-causal power allocation scheme, except for the worst case in \eqref{R_trivial_final_solu}, where the \ac{PGD} does not converge to a feasible solution and a bisection search with tolerance $\tau_{\alpha}$ is needed to find an alternative solution.
-Under this condition, the complexity is $\mathcal{O}(L (\log(1 / \tau)+\log(1 / \tau_{\alpha})+T_{\delta}))$.
+\textbf{Complexity Analysis:} The complexity of the non-causal rate allocation scheme is the same as that of the non-causal power allocation scheme, except for the worst case in \eqref{R_trivial_final_solu}, where the \ac{PGD} does not converge to a feasible solution and a bisection search with tolerance $\tau_{\alpha}$ is needed to find an alternative solution.
+Under this condition, the complexity is $\mathcal{O}(L ((\log(1 / \tau))^2+\log(1 / \tau_{\alpha})+T_{\omega}))$.